Frequently Asked Questions

 Q: What is the purpose of CSM BOND?

 A: The CSM BOND program began as a grant funded program under the name of the CSM First Year Experience program (FYE) in 2015.
 It targets incoming freshman with majors in the College of Science and Math.
 It is a cohort style program with two main components, the Summer Experience, and CSM 10 course and CSM 15 courses.
-Students in the program will also be cohorted in math and chemistry courses depending on the ELM score placement.

 Summer Experience: The Summer experience takes place the week before classes begin for the Fall semester.
 During the Summer Experience students are led by Peer Leaders in various activities, experiments, introducing them to the campus, faculty and their peers.